alainstalder/vintage/README.md

-While maybe my main reason for writing it had ironically been to put hashes and signatures of some documents I had written (around themes that are now at exactphilosophy.net) into the About Screens of different versions of Delphi.
+While maybe my main reason for writing it had ironically been to put hashes and signatures of some documents I had written (around themes that are now at exactphilosophy.net) into the About screens of different versions of Delphi.